Home is where your foot is, where your heart beats..............................................................................

 It was in the silent hiking with my grandmother, up and down the Caucasus Mountains.
-It was in the voice of my 105 year-old great grandmother, chiming her stories from the potato ditch where she was hiding from the Russians at the Turkish-Georgian border.
+It was in the voice of my 105 year-old great grandmother, chiming her stories from the potato ditch where she was hiding from the Russians during the great war at the Turkish-Georgian border.
 It was in my mother’s poetry.
 The flowers, the bees, and the honey she made.

 When I think of home, the feel and the smell of her honey comb, it takes me to the mountains of my grandmother, and the shimmering voice of my great-grandmother, whose name was Bedir- “like the Moon above, I was so beautiful” she would say.
 Moon is home to many a pagan women before Judeo-Christianity and Islam.

 Cornfields had replaced the pine trees of my mountains for a while.
-I would go to see Nutcracker at IU Auditorium just to see fake snow-flaked pine trees and to pretend, to feel closer to home, through the Russian music sensibilities and aesthetics.
+I would go to see Nutcracker at Indiana University Auditorium where I worked as a prop person, just to see fake snow-flaked pine trees and to pretend, to feel closer to home, through the Russian music sensibilities and aesthetics.
 I had come to study art, and soon Art would become my home.

 The immigrant’s rootlessness accentuates his/her need to communicate; art becomes a vital outlet for the ineffable loneliness, the longing for the familiar, the sorrows and the joys of the host space.
 In which his/her now forever-mobile-body becomes his/her home-on-foot.